Related links

 • A vet's report detailing the injuries suffered by any animal.

-Council's Companion Animal Officer will then investigate the complaint, taking statements and gathering any other evidence which is required to assess whether the dog is potentially a 'dangerous dog' or simply a 'nuisance dog'.
+Council's Companion Animal Officer will then investigate the complaint, taking statements and gathering any other evidence which is required to assess whether the dog is a 'dangerous dog', 'menacing dog' or simply a 'nuisance dog'.

 Council may declare the dog as a 'dangerous dog', however, following any declaration the dog owner does have the right of appeal to Council and the local court.